halcy/Mastodon.py/docs/index.rst

 The streaming functions take instances of `StreamListener` as the `listener` parameter.
 A `CallbackStreamListener` class that allows you to specify function callbacks directly is included for convenience.

+When in not-async mode or async mode without async_reconnect, the stream functions may raise various exceptions: `MastodonMalformedEventError` if a received event cannot be parsed and `MastodonNetworkError` if any connection problems occur.

 .. automethod:: Mastodon.stream_user
 .. automethod:: Mastodon.stream_public